Lime Green Duro Lime Plaster Base Coat

 Surface Preparation Remove dust, surface contaminants and loose or friable existing render/plaster.
 Where necessary consolidate.
 Using PVA is not normally appropriate.
 Ensure Masonry is not waterproofed or painted.
 Ensure downspouts are not leaking on to the substrate.

 Add the whole bag of pre-mix into drum mixer carefully avoiding creating excessive dust.
-Add only 4-5 litres of clean water to each 25 kg sack.
+Add only 4-5 litres of clean water to each 25 kg sack of Duro base coat.
 Mix for up to 10 min in mixer, or use a mechanical whisk for 2-3mins, stand for 10 minutes, then mix once more before application.
 Do not anything other than clean water.

 The number of coats is dependent on the surface to which the render is applied, the exposure of the building and the finish required.
 Please consult lime green for more information.
 Temperatures: above 5°C and below 30°C. Reworking: up to 8 hours Further coats: after 2 to 7 days, once the coat has stiffened / hardened, but is still "greenâ.